-It's a Chiswick pastime to take a stroll up and down the High Road and people-watch.
+It's a Chiswick pastime to stroll up and down the High Road and people-watch.
 You won't have to wait long before spotting a celeb; the place is littered with them!
 There are flower stalls and lots of independent and hi-end shops to relieve you of your hard-earned cash.

 What about the room?